shankarfierce/MSDS-498/README.md

 3. S3 bucket creation

 ## Configuiring the Cloud9 IDE service in AWS
-1.Create a Cloud9 IDE environment for deploying AWS Lambda function and application.
+1. Create a Cloud9 IDE environment for deploying AWS Lambda function and application.

-  a.
-Walk through the steps of creating an environment with default steps with Python runtime
+   1. Walk through the steps of creating an environment with default steps.

+## Create a producer lambda
+## Create a consumer lambda
+## Create a DynamoDb table
+## Create an athena database and external table
+## Configure Quicksight